Rhubarb Rhubarb! The Yorkshire Triangle

 Like generations before them, farmers still gather their harvest by the gentle light of candles.
 The precious tonic extracted from the rhubarb root was once so prized it could command several times the price of opium and, by the railway age, the fruit had become such a fashionable delicacy that it commanded a dedicated train service, dubbed the Rhubarb Express, to speed it to market in London, from where it was whisked off to European capitals.

 Loaded with natural antioxidants, rhubarb extract is known for its natural cleansing properties.

 Britain in a Bottle Noble Isle’s rhubarb extract is sourced from E. Oldroyd & Sons, a sixth-generation rhubarb farm in the Yorkshire Triangle, overseen by the ‘high priestess of rhubarb’, Janet Oldroyd.

-Products available: Hand Wash, Hand Lotion, Bath & Shower Gel, Body Hydrator, Fine Fragrance Candle & Snuffer and Fine Fragrance Reed Diffuser.
+Products available: Hand Wash, Hand Lotion, Hand Sanitiser, Bath & Shower Gel, Body Hydrator, Fine Fragrance Candle and Reed Diffuser.